talos/nypl-spacetime-exercise/README.md

 cross-join is done between the two tables, with the minimum distance between every point and every line calculated and added to each joined row.

-Next, we create a derivative table, with one entry for each point.
-Along with this point, we pull out the minimum of all the distances to all the lines.
+Next, we create a derivative table, grouped with one row for each point.
+This row contains minimum of all the distances to all the lines.

 Finally, we re-join the derivative table to the joined table, using the point and that minimum distance.
 This lets us pull out the street name and